Hand-held Calculators

 Main circuit board

-Removing the keyboard reveals the main circuit board with the set of six integrated circuits in ceramic packages which were manufactured by Electronic Arrays in U.S.A.
+Removing the keyboard reveals the main circuit board with the set of six integrated circuits in ceramic packages designed by Electronic Arrays in U.S.A.
 They are date coded late 1970 to early 1971.

 Hand-holdable, but definitely not a pocket calculator.